prpatel/Serverless-Workshop-Setup-All-Platforms/README.md

 ## For JavaScript workshops, please do this also:
 * Make sure to have node 8+ installed

+## For Java workshops, please do this also:
+* Make sure to have Java 8 and maven installed

 This exercise will set up your local development environment to use the open-source Apache OpenWhisk project, or a free hosted instance of Apache OpenWhisk on IBM Cloud Functions.
 These steps are a prerequisite before you can start building serverless applications for our lab.

 ## **We suggest you do the hosted option (IBM Cloud Functions) as it will be easier and you will also be able to do web invocations**